 To whom should you link?

 There are many strategies which you can follow for linking out.
-My suggestion is that when you want to give a reference or explanation in your post but you are not entirely sure where to link out (what information to point to as your reference), try to link complex words to dictionary words or Wikipedia links.
+My suggestion is that when you want to give a reference or explanation in your post but you are not entirely sure where to link out (what information to point to as your reference) link to good resources such as Wiki.
 (Yes!
 Wikipedia is still one of the most trusted domains from Google POV!)